imnurdin173/prevonim/README.md

 > > Blog

-    I will do integrating some of my article on my blog from external sites and place it.
+    I will do integrate some of my article on my blog from external sites and place it.
 This features still opsional btw.

 > > Connect